Lab 2: Manipulator dynamics simulation¶

 -

-Go to matlab, open the CSV file and select the data you want to get.
-In the figure below you can see how I select the time stamp (column A), and the joint position data of joint 1 (column F) and joint 2 (column H).
-Don't forget to exclude the rows with uninmportable cells.
-Then, select Import selection as Generate Script to generate a script that
+Go to MATLAB, open the CSV file, and select the data you want.
+In the figure below you can see how to select the timestamp (column A) and the joint position data for joint 1 (column F) and joint 2 (column H).
+Don't forget to exclude rows with non-importable cells.
+Then, select Import Selection as Generate Script to generate a script that imports your selected data.

 -